Deadline: July 15

 The Carl Towley Award is JEA’s highest honor and is presented to a JEA member whose work is unusually beneficial and of superior value to the national JEA and to scholastic journalism.
 National JEA membership is required.
 Since 1985, only one award is presented each year.

-The winner receives a lifetime membership to JEA, is asked to speak at the Saturday awards luncheon at the fall convention and has his or her travel and hotel paid for the fall convention.
+The winner receives a lifetime membership to JEA, is asked to speak at the adviser awards luncheon at the Fall JEA/NSPA National High School Journalism Convention and has his or her travel and hotel paid for the fall convention.
 JEA members are encouraged to nominate individuals for this award.
 Nominations of unsuccessful candidates are retained for a maximum of two additional years and the original nominator is invited to send updated information by the July 15 deadline.

 History of the award